huggingface/olm-datasets/README.md

-# Online Language Modelling Dataset Pipeline (🚧 WIP 🚧)
+# Online Language Modelling Dataset Pipeline

 This repo enables you to pull a large and up-to-date text corpus from the web.
 It uses state-of-the-art processing methods to produce a clean text dataset that you can immediately use to pretrain a large language model, like BERT, GPT, or BLOOM.
+The main use-case for this repo is the Online Language Modelling Project, where we want to keep a language model up-to-date by pretraining it on the latest Common Crawl and Wikipedia dumps every month or so.

 Specifically, this repo has modular Python commands that enable you to:
 * Specify Common Crawl web snapshots, or just Wikipedia snapshots.
 Then pull the data.